esteinig/sketchy/README.md

 ## Install

-Sketchy implements a `Rust` command-line interface (`sketchy-rs`) for computation and evaluation on read streams and a `Python` command-line interface (`sketchy`) for evaluation plots and other utilities.
-It is recommended to use one of the following options to install the required dependencies.
+Sketchy implements a `Rust` command-line interface (`sketchy-rs`) for computation and evaluation on read streams and a `Python` command-line interface (`sketchy`) for evaluation plots and database utilities.

 #### `Singularity`